-2. Customer requirements

-This section should provide information on:
+2. Customer and market requirements This section should provide information on:

-key customer requirements (for example, on-time delivery, low defect levels, price demands, and aftersales services) for products and services.
-Briefly describe all important requirements, and note significant differences, if any, in requirements among customer groups.
+key customer and market requirements (for example, on-time delivery, low defect levels, price demands, and after-sales services) for products and services.
+Briefly describe all important requirements, and note significant differences, if any, in requirements among customer groups and market segments.

-3. Supplier and partnering relationships This section should provide information on:

-- types and numbers of suppliers of goods and services; - the most important types of suppliers, dealers, and other businesses; and - any limitations, special relationships, or special requirements that may exist with some or all suppliers and partners.
+- 3. Supplier and partnering relationships This section should provide information on: - types and numbers of suppliers of goods and services; - the most important types of suppliers, dealers, and other businesses; and - any limitations, special relationships, or special requirements that may exist with some or all suppliers and partners.